Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications

-Other historians have focused on more specific conceptual aspects of the lecture.
-Scott Walter \cite{Walter2014} has drawn attention to Poincaré’s discussion of clock synchronization and to his analysis of a possible empirical challenge to Lorentz’s theory arising from hypothetical signals propagating faster than light.
+Other historians have focused on more specific conceptual aspects.
+Scott Walter \cite{Walter2014} has drawn attention to Poincaré's discussion of clock synchronization and to his analysis of a possible empirical challenge to Lorentz's theory arising from hypothetical signals propagating faster than light.
 Such signals, Poincaré observed, could in principle reveal discrepancies in the synchronization of clocks adjusted by light signals and thereby disclose the common motion of the clocks, contradicting the relativity principle.
-Arthur I.~Miller \cite{Miller1998} likewise noted that in the Saint Louis lecture Poincaré presented Lorentz’s theorem of corresponding states as an expression of the relativity principle, emphasizing that the laws of physical phenomena must have the same form for observers in uniform translational motion.
+Arthur I.~Miller \cite{Miller1998} likewise noted that in the Saint Louis lecture Poincaré presented Lorentz's theorem of corresponding states as an expression of the relativity principle, while Stanley Goldberg \cite{Goldberg1984} emphasized the explicit and general character of Poincaré's statement that the laws of physical phenomena must be the same for observers in uniform translational motion.

-A comparable recognition of the lecture’s importance appears in the work of Stanley Goldberg \cite{Goldberg1984}.
-Goldberg describes Poincaré’s address at the Saint Louis Exposition as an intervention in which the principle of relativity was formulated in explicit and general terms.
-Quoting the lecture, he emphasizes Poincaré’s statement that the laws of physical phenomena must be the same for an observer at rest and for an observer carried along in uniform translational motion.
-His analysis thus confirms that the Saint Louis lecture has been regarded as an important formulation of the principle of relativity in the years immediately preceding the major theoretical transformations of the early twentieth century.
+This later citation history confirms the need to distinguish material availability before Einstein's June 1905 relativity paper from subsequent patterns of recognition: as Gingras has shown, Poincaré's work was only weakly connected to Einstein's in early relativity citation practices, while the stronger Einstein--Poincaré association emerged largely in later historiographical memory \cite{Gingras2008}.